Carlos Santos Shoes Review: Double Monk Straps In Wine Shadow Patina

 This time I chose to foray into the world of Double Monk Straps, an elegant and unusual dress shoe.
 In order to take full advantage of the patina service I made a bold colour choice.

-Misiu Academy proudly presents you the “Carlos Santos Double Monk Straps in Wine Shadow Patina Review“.
+Misiu Academy proudly presents you the “Carlos Santos Review of the Double Monk Straps in Wine Shadow Patina “.

 In 1942 there was a shoe factory called Zarco which was operated by the Costa brothers in São João da Madeira in Northern Portugal.
 A 14 year old boy was working there and developed passion and love for shoes.